Sharon Tate: 1943–1964: Childhood and early acting career

-Later that year, when Barabbas was being filmed near Verona, Tate was once again hired as an extra.
+Later that year, when Barabbas was being filmed near Verona, Tate was again hired as an extra.
 Actor Jack Palance was impressed by her appearance and attitude, although her role was too small to judge her talent.
 He arranged a screen test for her in Rome, but this did not lead to further work.
 Tate returned to the United States alone, saying that she wanted to further her studies, but tried to find film work.
-After a few months, Doris Tate, who feared for her daughter's safety, suffered a nervous breakdown and her daughter was persuaded to return to Italy.
+After a few months, Doris Tate, her concerned mother, suffered a nervous breakdown and her daughter was persuaded to return to Italy.

 The family returned to the United States in 1962 and Tate moved to Los Angeles, where she contacted Richard Beymer's agent, Harold Gefsky.
 After their first meeting, Gefsky agreed to represent her, and secured work for her in television and magazine advertisements.
 In 1963, he introduced her to Martin Ransohoff, director of Filmways, Inc., who signed her to a seven-year contract.
 She was considered for the role of Billie Jo Bradley on CBS's sitcom Petticoat Junction, but Ransohoff believed that she lacked confidence and the role was given to Jeannine Riley.
 Ransohoff gave Tate small parts in Mister Ed and The Beverly Hillbillies to help her gain experience, but was unwilling to allow her to play a more substantial role.
 "Mr. Ransohoff didn't want the audience to see me till I was ready", Tate was quoted in a 1967 article in Playboy.

 During this time, Tate met the French actor Philippe Forquet and began a relationship with him in 1963.
 They became engaged, but their relationship was volatile and they frequently argued.
 Career pressures drove them apart and they broke up the next year in 1964.